-Correction of errors made in previous return period can be carried out.
-The taxable person must disclose this error to the FTA within 30 days of becoming aware of this error and include in the Tax Return to be submitted immediately after noticing and correcting the error.
+Correction of errors made in the previous return period can be carried out.
+The taxable person must disclose this error to the FTA within 30 days of becoming aware of this error and include it in the Tax Return to be submitted immediately after noticing and correcting the error.

-PENALTY FOR LATE FILLING OF VAT RETURNS
+PENALTY FOR LATE FILING OF VAT RETURNS

 VAT Reverse Charge Mechanism